 Every September, Florida ARF/RESPECT of Florida hosts THE RESPECT Awards.
 This is an opportunity to honor employees with disabilities who work diligently to produce RESPECT commodities and/or services.
 Individuals are nominated by their Employment Centers under the following categories:

-Employee of the Year, Commodities –An employee who works on RESPECT commodities, excels at his/her job, and is always helpful to their coworkers and supervisors.
+The Employee of the Year, Commodities –An employee who works on RESPECT commodities, excels at his/her job and is always helpful to their coworkers and supervisors.

 Rookie of the Year –An employee who is new to the specific job or new to the organization and has demonstrated great performance during their short time on the job.

 Most Improved Employee –An employee who has shown tremendous growth and progress toward his or her goals as a result of working on a RESPECT contract.

 This year’s event was held virtually on September 15th and Challenge Enterprises was well represented by two outstanding employees, both nominated by Kay Wiggins at the Tacachale-Gainesville site.
 Philip McGee was nominated for RESPECT Rookie of the Year and Marcus Clark was nominated for RESPECT Most Improved Employee of the Year.